ATLTVHEAD/Atltvhead-Gesture-Recognition-Bracer/README.md

  What are my resources?
 During the livestream, I am on rollerblades, my right hand is holding the camera, my left hand has a high five detecting glove I've built from a lidar sensor and esp32, my backpack has a raspberry pi 4, and a website with buttons that post commands in twitch chat.
  What to simplify?
-I'd like to simplify the channel commands down to 4 options and reduce the website buttons down to those 4 as well.
+I'd like to simplify the channel commands and gamify it a bit more.
  What resources to use?
 I am going to change my high five glove, removing the lidar sensor, and feed the raspberry pi with acceleration and gyroscope data.
 So that the Pi can inference a gesture performed from the arm data.